Z2gK/hhc24-writeup/Act2.md

 ![Setting cookie attempts](files/Act2/powershell3.png)

-The `Set-Cookie` header used to send cookies from the server to the client, with the expectation that the client can send it back in response later.
+The `Set-Cookie` header is used to send cookies from the server to the client, with the expectation that the client can send it back in response later.
 The previous command can be slightly modified to include the `attempts` and `Path` cookies.

 ```
 $tokenstring = "67c7aef0d5d3e97ad2488babd2f4c749";